Getting Started with PHP Tools

 Within the window, you can start or debug your test cases using built-in PHP Unit framework.

-Note: availability of Test Explorer feature depends on your edition of Visual Studio.
+Note: availability of the Test Explorer feature depends on your edition of Visual Studio.

 The Visual Studio environment is fully customizable.
 Most common tasks you may want to customize are listed below.